 How Can We Improve Outcomes for College Students with ADHD?

-College students with ADHD face a unique set of challenges — increased academic and social demands; diminished support; and elevated risk for anxiety, stress, and mood disorders — that often lead to adverse outcomes.
-Historically, colleges have seldom focused on services for students with ADHD — a trend that is changing given increased interest in this group.
+College students with ADHD face unique challenges — increased academic and social demands; diminished support; and elevated risk for anxiety, stress, and mood disorders — that often lead to adverse outcomes.
+Historically, colleges seldom focused on services for students with ADHD — a trend that is changing.
 Today, colleges are crafting ADHD-specific services, while researchers are continuing to uncover factors behind success in college for this population.

 College students with ADHD represent a distinct and auspicious yet overlooked population.
 The assumption that this group, by virtue of its acceptance into higher education alone, needs no special support for managing ADHD symptoms has prevailed for far too long.
 Given the unique factors that influence the college experience for students with ADHD — from academic and social challenges to treatment adherence — this population merits dedicated attention from clinicians, educators, families, and institutions of higher education themselves.